python/importlib_metadata/README.rst

     def find_distributions(name=None):
-        """Return an iterable of all Distribution instances capable of loading the metadata for packages matching the name pattern.
-        (or all names if not supplied).
+        """Return an iterable of all Distribution instances capable of loading the metadata for packages matching the name (or all names if not supplied).
         """